Wabinab/Wabinab.github.io/_posts/2021-12-26-Why some people can't program and how to teach them.md

 ## Conclusion
 Programming for novice is more of a mental representation problem rather than knowledge/expertise problem.
 Only after you break through the assignment and sequence hurdles, get hold of it, then it starts become knowledge/expertise problem.

+### One last thing
+This has nothing to do with the content, just to talk a little bit about **requiring proofs**.
+Yes, proofs are important in some sense, in some situation.
+Proof is what made something equal and fair for people when you go to court, proofs is what makes a theory stays important.

+But for other situations?
+Proof is not that important.
+Opinions are.
+Proof is optimized for logical reasoning.
+Opinions are optimized for <u>happiness</u>.
+If you need proof in things that are opinionated, one guesses (or hypothesize in the scientific term) that you live a miserable life.
+No, you yourself are happy with how you live, you love the proofs.
+But others find you miserable.
+Perhaps two people whom optimized for logic can live together, but most people aren't optimized for logic.
+Most people are opinionated.

+And imagine that you are about to get married tomorrow, and you need prove that your partner loves you, and solid proof you need.
+What are the metrics to measure your partner loves you (classification), and what on the scale does (s)he loves you (regression)?
+And perhaps you ask your partner to sit down and solidifies it into number, close their eyes, access their brains, their hearts, and give you a number.
+Proofs!

+Conclusion: Sometimes, things don't have to be explain.
+Nor do you have to believe in everything.
+Skeptical is good, but happiness is equally important (or even more). (**Be wary of the `because` you use in conversations, each and every sentence, in recursive manner**).